antonlouf/CryptocurrencyApp/README.md

 # CryptocurrencyApp build on Jetpack Compose

-## This is an cryptocurrency application structured with mvvm (Model View Viewmodel) project hierachy structure.
+## This is an cryptocurrency application structured with a mvvm (Model View Viewmodel) project hierachy.
 ###### The coins/ tokens are provided by the CoinPaprika API.